momoKula233/react-native-picker/README.md

-# a Picker Component for React Native
+# A Picker Component for React Native

 usage: